BasicWolf/archived-kaylee/doc/src/communication.rst

-The famous `reCAPTCHA`_ project provides a very efficient CAPTCHA mechanism and at the same time helps digitizing the text from paper books. reCAPTCHA provides a task of recognizing two words from a picture.
+The famous `reCAPTCHA`_ project provides a very efficient CAPTCHA mechanism and at the same time helps digitizing the text from paper books. reCAPTCHA gives a task of recognizing two words from a picture.
 One of the words is a piece of a scanned book page, while another is generated artificially.
 `reCAPTCHA` has to "remember" that a particular user has received a particular artificial word in order to validate the user's input.

 How would one solve a similar problem with Kaylee?
-Kaylee provides an efficient and simple
+Kaylee has an efficient and simple
-:class:`Session data managers <kaylee.session.SessionDataManager>` mechanism
+:class:`Session data managers <kaylee.session.SessionDataManager>`
-to keep Kaylee <-> Node session data between getting a task and accepting a result requests.
-In a case of solving reCAPTCHA issue, the artificial word should be stored as a session variable.
+mechanism to keep Kaylee <-> Node session data between getting a task and accepting a result requests.
+In case of solving the `reCAPTCHA` issue, the artificial word should be stored as a session variable.

 In order to become a `session variable`, the variable should start with a hash (``'#'``) symbol, for example::